feixueck/zRpc/README.md

 # zRpc
-zookeeper+rpc+netty  this is a test project now ,hope to build a product later
+zookeeper+rpc+netty  , a simple and more performance rpc tool . welcome to use . any problems please link to : feixueck@126.com

 ## system structure pic